acmlau/Compmus/README.md

 * *Steven Universe* - L.Dre: one of the few slow paced songs, and it is only 2.14 minutes long  without lyrics.
 * *Monkeys Spinning Monkeys* - Keving MacLeod, one of the few songs that have no lyrics also very short
 * Funny to see that from December there are seasonal songs e.g. *All I Want for Christmas is You* - Mariah Carey and *Jinge Bell Rock* - Bobby Helms.

+#### Note
+The Song Titles in the table are copied from the https://tokboard.com/months website